-The CA MUST obtain a representation from the Subscriber that:

-1. The Subscriber will be responsible for use of the resulting in signed Suspect Code.
+The CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:

-- 2. The Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys: - a.
-[Better] A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber's private key protection through a TPM key attestation. - b.
-[Good] A hardware crypto module with a unit design form factor certified as conforming to FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent. - c.
-[Acceptable] Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140 Level 2 or Common Criteria EAL 4+).
+- 1. A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber's private key protection through a TPM key attestation. - 2.
+A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
+Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.